-This is a photo essay based on the sale of a lovely apartment located in the centre of Oslo, Norway.
+This real estate photography essay is based on the sale of a lovely apartment located in the centre of Oslo, Norway.
 Within two days of these photographs being published by the real estate agent the property was sold.

-I would like to draw your attention to the technical aspects of these images in order to give an insight into the shooting and post production work that goes into producing such a portfolio.
+I will draw your attention to the technical aspects of these images to give an insight into the shooting and post production work that goes into producing such a portfolio.

-As with all architecture work the basic correction of verticals and any lens distortion needs to be corrected, especially when working with a widish angle lens.
+With all architecture and real estate photography work, the basic correction of verticals and lens distortion need to be addressed.
+This is especially true when working with a widish angle lens, circa 24mm or less.

-Colour contamination is always an issue with internal images, yellows, blues, greens etc from the walls will be picked up in the white ceilings and doors etc. This contamination needs to be corrected by individually selecting the affected areas and removing the offending colours in Photoshop.
+Colour contamination is always an issue with internal images, yellows, blues, greens etc from the walls are picked up in the white ceilings and doors etc. This contamination therefore needs to be corrected by individually selecting the affected areas and removing the offending colours in Photoshop normally through desaturation.